Rui Almeida

-Rui Miguel Garcia Lopes de Almeida (born 29 September 1969) is a Portuguese professional football manager, currently in charge of French club Chamois Niortais FC.
+Rui Miguel Garcia Lopes de Almeida (born 29 September 1969) is a Portuguese professional football manager who is the manager of Moroccan club Difaâ Hassani El Jadidi.

 After working as an assistant to Jesualdo Ferreira, he worked mainly in France, with Bastia in Ligue 1 and four clubs in Ligue 2, as well as a brief spell in his country's Primeira Liga with Gil Vicente.